 - Transaction information (dates, amounts, locations, and type of transaction)

-We do not sell member information nor share your account numbers with independent third party marketers offering their products and services.
-While we may assist in offering financial products and services of our contracted financial service providers, we control the member information used to make such offers.
+We do not sell member information nor share your account numbers with independent third-party marketers offering their products and services.
+While we may assist in offering financial products and services from our contracted financial service providers, we control the member information used to make such offers.

 Our Privacy Pledge

 This notice explains what types of member information we collect and under what circumstances we may share it.